openspending/fiscal-data-package/spec/index.md

   "resources": [ /* ... */ ],

-  // REQUIRED, see "Mapping"
+  // REQUIRED, see "Model"
-  "mapping": {
+  "model": {

     // REQUIRED: the measures object in logical model "measures": {